Source Document: Our Study Analysis Review Spreadsheet

-This review examines the highest quality data available from emergency department evaluation of patients under the age of 40 who do not have classic cardiac pain, nor classic EKG abnormalities, and who do not have a history of known heart problems.
-When an emergency physician judged the patient unlikely to have a coronary syndrome and the above criteria were present, the chance of a heart attack or death was extremely small, roughly 1 in 500.
-In these data there was one death that occurred within 30 days of the initial evaluation, and this occurred in a patient with metastatic cancer.
-It was unclear if the death was related to heart disease.
-For conservative purposes this death was counted as potentially cardiac in nature.
+This review examines the highest quality data available from emergency department evaluation of patients under age 40 who do not have classic cardiac pain, nor classic EKG abnormalities, nor initial biomarker abnormalities*, and who do not have a history of known heart problems.
+When a physician judged a patient unlikely to have a coronary syndrome and the above criteria were present, the chance of a heart attack or death was extremely small: 2 in 2043.
+These 2043 patients were pooled from 13 studies.
+In these data there was 1 heart attack and one death that occurred within 30 days of the initial evaluation.
+The one death occurred in a patient with metastatic cancer, and it was unclear if the death was related to heart disease.
+For conservative purposes we counted this death as potentially cardiac.

 Importantly, because there is no evidence that percutaneous coronary intervention is beneficial outside of emergent use during ST-elevation myocardial infarction (major heart attack), and only weak evidence of a long term benefit with bypass surgery, we do not count 'revascularization' as an important outcome.
-In these data, however, there were no reported revascularization procedures.

-Author: David Newman, MD
+Author: Harvey Pendell Meyers and David Newman, MD

 Published/Updated: September 19, 2010